pyca/cryptography/docs/fernet.rst

     the front of the list to start encrypting new messages, and remove old keys as they are no longer needed.

-    .. method:: rotate(msgs, ttl=None)
+    .. method:: rotate(msg, ttl=None)

-        Re-encrypts the provided fernet tokens.
-If all tokens have successfully been re-encrypted, then the list of re-encrypted tokens will be returned.
-In the event of re-encryption failing, an exception will be raised for the first token to fail.
+        Re-encrypts the provided fernet token.
+If the token has successfully been re-encrypted, then the re-encrypted token will be returned.
+This will raise an exception if re-encryption fails.

-        :param list(bytes) msgs: The Fernet tokens to re-encrypt.
-Each token is the result of calling :meth:`Fernet.encrypt` with a given message.
+        :param bytes msg: The token to re-encrypt.
         :param int ttl: Optionally, the number of seconds old a message may be for it to be valid.
 If the message is older than ``ttl`` seconds (from the time it was originally